The Burning (Seinfeld): Reception

 "The Burning" first aired at 9:00 p.m.
 EST on March 19, 1998, and achieved a Nielsen rating of 20.8.
 Vance Durgin wrote in the Orange County Register, "Solidly in the tradition of the show's fabled irreverence, a funny first half was followed by a more absurd second half marred by the jokey priest and the absurd tractor story angle.
 But you can't expect a masterpiece this late in the series run."
 The A.V.
-Club's David Sims said, "Here we have (excluding the finale) the last appearance of Puddy, and one of the best! ...
+Clubs David Sims said: "Here we have (excluding the finale) the last appearance of Puddy, and one of the best! ...
 But even though Kruger is particularly funny in this episode (making his chair spin three times without using his feet), George's frustration feels a little lacking in context."

-In his ranking of the 169 Seinfeld episodes, Vulture's Larry Fitzmaurice rated "The Burning" 28th, writing, "This was a great example of Seinfeld's writers skirting the boundaries of '90s network TV to break taboos — specifically talk of sexually transmitted diseases (gonorrhea from a tractor?).
-But The Burning isn't just successful because of its provocative nature.
+In his ranking of the 169 Seinfeld episodes, Vulture's Larry Fitzmaurice rated "The Burning" 28th, writing: "This was a great example of Seinfeld's writers skirting the boundaries of '90s network TV to break taboos — specifically talk of sexually transmitted diseases (gonorrhea from a tractor?).
+But "The Burning" isn't just successful because of its provocative nature.
 Any episode with Puddy is a relative gem, and his and Elaine's ongoing argument over whether she is going to Hell ends in a revelation that fits Seinfeld to a T: They both are — and so are the rest of the cast, too."